-Experts Say The U.S. Needs A National Shutdown Now — But Differ On What Comes Next
+Experts Say The U.S. Needs A National Shutdown ASAP — But Differ On What Comes Next

 "Do I think that it will stop all people from getting infected in that age group?
 No," says Osterholm.
 "But I do think that's our best chance at reducing the number of cases that present to our health care systems."

-As unpalatable as all this may sound, says Osterholm, compared to the test and isolate strategy that others are championing, his approach is at least realistic."I don't want the impossible becoming the enemy of the doable," he says, "and I think that that's where we're at right now."
+As unpalatable as all this may sound, says Osterholm, compared with the test and isolate strategy that others are championing, his approach is at least realistic."I don't want the impossible becoming the enemy of the doable," he says, "and I think that that's where we're at right now."

 But like so many other public health experts, Osterholm too, argues that a nationwide freeze is absolutely necessary right now.